foundation/proton/README.md

 ## Todo / Ideas

+* Minify HTML

 * Refactor all code into classes
 * PUG support
-* Markdown
-* Minify HTML
-* debug Option to print out data
+* Better output logging with debug flag for more output
 * init option to create folders and config file
 * Inky + Inky Extra Twig extensions
 * Check that all config paths exist on load (maybe a verify cli option)